xapple/forest_puller/README.md

 ## Cache

 When you import `forest_puller`, we will check the `$FOREST_PULLER_CACHE` environment variable to see where to download and store the cached data.
-If this variable is not set, we will default to the platform's temporary directory and clone a repository there.
-This could result in re-downloading the cache after every reboot.
+If this variable is not set, we will default to `~/.forest_puller` and clone a repository there.

 ## Data sources